-Our youngest children are 5 and 2 years old.
-When it is time for storytime, they enjoy picking out their own books.
-Each child has their own bookshelf with age-appropriate books they can choose from.
+Our youngest children are 5 and 2-years-old.
+When it’s storytime, they enjoy picking out their own books.
+Each child has their own bookshelf with age-appropriate books they can choose.

-My husband and I take turns reading the books to the kids as a family.
-We choose one of the kid’s bedrooms to sit down in and all read together.
+My husband and I also take turns reading books to the kids as a family.
+We choose one of the kids’ bedrooms to sit down in and all read together.

 The reason why both of us read is:

 - The kids have an opportunity to cuddle with one parent

 - They hear words coming from each person